open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 > **Important**
 >
-> Do not worry too much about failing PR checks!
+> Do not worry too much about failing PR checks.
 Community members will help you
 > to get them fixed, by either providing you with instructions how to fix them
 > or by fixing them on your behave.